extism/go-pdk-template/README.md

-# Extism Go SDK Plugin
+# Extism Go PDK Plugin

 See more documentation at https://github.com/extism/go-pdk and [join us on Discord](https://extism.org/discord) for more help.